Lightning-AI/pytorch-lightning/docs/source/metrics.rst

 Implement a metric
 ------------------
+You can implement metrics as either a PyTorch metric or a Numpy metric.
+Numpy metrics will slow down training, use PyTorch metrics when possible.

-For native PyTorch implementations of metrics, it is recommended to use the :class:`TensorMetric` which handles automated DDP syncing and conversions to tensors for all inputs and outputs.
+Use :class:`TensorMetric` to implement native PyTorch metrics.
+This class handles automated DDP syncing and converts all inputs and outputs to tensors.

-If your metrics implementation works on numpy, just use the :class:`NumpyMetric`, which handles the automated conversion of inputs to and outputs from numpy as well as automated ddp syncing.
+Use :class:`NumpyMetric` to implement numpy metrics.
+This class handles automated DDP syncing and converts all inputs and outputs to tensors.

-.. warning:: Employing numpy in your metric calculation might slow
+.. warning:: Numpy metrics might slow down your training substantially,
-    down your training substantially, since every metric computation requires a GPU sync to convert tensors to numpy.
+    since every metric computation requires a GPU sync to convert tensors to numpy.

-Metric
-^^^^^^
-asdf

-    .. autoclass:: pytorch_lightning.metrics.metric.Metric
-        :noindex:

 TensorMetric
 ^^^^^^^^^^^^